 In all states, it is legal to have your loved one’s body at home after they die.
 Iowa does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, Iowa Code § 156.2 (2018), which excludes “persons who, without compensation, bury their own dead” from the laws and regulations governing funeral directors.)

 Iowa law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to a person named by the deceased person before death, and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 Embalming is almost never required.
 In Iowa, a body must be embalmed only if disposition will not occur within 72 hours after death, or within 24 hours of taking possession of the body if the remains were in the custody of someone else -- whichever is longer.
 However, if the body is refrigerated and kept at a temperature between 38 and 42 degrees Fahrenheit, it can be held for three additional days without embalming.
 (See Iowa Administrative Code 645-100.6(3) (2018).)